utopia-php/logger/docs/tutorials/add-logger-adapter.md

 > If you copy this template, make sure to replace all placeholders wrapped like `[THIS]` and to implement everything marked as `TODO:`.

-Please mention in your documentation what resources or API docs you used to implement the provider's OAuth2 protocol.
+Please mention in your documentation what resources or API docs you used to implement the provider's API.
 Also, make sure all of these parameters are pushed to external API server:

 - [ ] Timestamp
 - [ ] Type